vs65497/Tactile-Sensor/README.md

 1. **Conduct Experiment** - A video is recorded with several deformations at different angles and depths being made.
 Care is taken not to warp the finger or move the camera.
 2. **Video Data** - This video is not a live stream, it is saved.
 3. **Select Photos from Video Data** - Several still frames are taken from the video showcasing a variety of different deformations.
 All data can be found on Roboflow - https://app.roboflow.com/tactile-sensor/deformations/browse?queryText=&pageSize=50&startingIndex=0&browseQuery=true
-4. **Annotate Bounding Boxes** - Using the website https://www.makesense.ai/ we annotate bounding boxes for training.
-These photos and labels are then uploaded to Roboflow which then allows users to make different splits between training, test, and validation data sets.
-Users are also able to add other preprocessing and augmentation steps which are important for normalization and creating synthetic data.
-With this we are able to 4x the sample data and make training more effective.
+4. **Annotate Bounding Boxes** - Using https://www.makesense.ai/ we annotate bounding boxes for training.
+The photos and labels are then uploaded to Roboflow allowing users to make different splits between training, test, and validation data sets.
+Afterward other preprocessing and augmentation steps are available for normalization and  synthetic data.
+Without additional video we can generate 4x more data for training.

 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/processing_top.png" width=600><br />
 _Roboflow Preprocessing and Augmentation steps (left).
 Spread of bounding boxes over normalized data (right).
-Notice that the data had a gap at the bottom - the light from the iPhone created a bright spot exactly in that gap making detections there nearly impossible._
+Notice the gap at the bottom - the iPhone light created a bright highlight exactly here making detections nearly impossible._
 <br /><br />

 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/processing_bottom.png" width=600><br />
 _Augmented data set (left).
 Detected deformation (right)._

 5. **Fine-Tune YOLOv5** - Using a small amount of data and transfer learning, we fine-tune YOLOv5 to detect deformations.
-I was able to get accurate detection with a large amount of epochs (120) and a few batches (16).
+Accurate detections were obtained with 120 epochs of 16 batches.

 <img src="https://github.com/zanzivyr/Tactile-Sensor/blob/main/presentation/processing2.png" width=600><br />
 _Roboflow was able to successfully detect deformations based on my training data.
-However, I did not use Roboflow’s model in this experiment._
+However, Roboflow’s trained model is not used in this experiment._

 ## Phase 2: Deep Neural Network (DNN)
 **_Objective_**: Train a DNN to predict deformation depth.<br />